arzooKhatri/userRegistration/README.md

 		in wich you will able to see all Registered Users

 > View All Registered Users [link] :
-	> In This Page View Operation Perform [Registered Users Details Will Display]
+	> In This Page View Operation Perform [Registered Users Details Will Display] All data are in Descending Order ANd In List Id represent Registration Id
 		>Actions :
 			Update : In This Update Operation Perform [update form will be open] Delete : In This Delete Operation Perform